clojure-emacs/inf-clojure/README.md

 This package provides basic interaction with a Clojure subprocess (REPL).
 It's based on ideas from the popular `inferior-lisp` package.

+`inf-clojure` aims to expose the extensive self-documenting features of Clojure repls into an emacs package.
+Inf-clojure does not require middleware or special tooling.
+Inf-clojure supports the following
+repls:

+- Clojure
+- ClojureScript
+- planck
+- lumo
+- joker
+- babashka

-`inf-clojure` has two components - a nice Clojure REPL with auto-completion and a minor mode (`inf-clojure-minor-mode`), which extends `clojure-mode` with commands to evaluate forms directly in the REPL.
+`inf-clojure` has two components - a nice REPL buffer (`inf-clojure`) (`inf-clojure-minor-mode`), which extends `clojure-mode` with commands to evaluate forms directly in the REPL.

 `inf-clojure` provides a set of essential features for interactive Clojure(Script) development: